 It is possible to create custom rules regarding the times when an item is checked.
 The two methods for that are Flexible intervals, which allow to redefine the default update interval, and Scheduling, whereby an item check can be executed at a specific time or sequence of times.

 Flexible intervals allow to redefine the default update interval for specific time periods.
 A flexible interval is defined with Interval and Period where:

-Up to seven flexible intervals can be defined.
 If multiple flexible intervals overlap, the smallest Interval value is used for the overlapping period.
 Note that if the smallest value of overlapping flexible intervals is '0', no polling will take place.
 Outside the flexible intervals the default update interval is used.